About the Bandstand

 Location and nature of the venue

 Dorking had its own Edwardian bandstand until it was demolished in the early 1960s.
-We propose to re-create this in a similar style, but incorporating modern technology and features to enable the wider uses to which bandstands are now being put, from music to drama; sports to promotion and beyond.
+We are re-creating this in a similar style, but incorporating modern technology and features to enable the wider uses to which bandstands are now being put, from music to drama; sports to promotion and beyond.

 Plans for “Music in Meadowbank”

-The bandstand will be available for other events during the week, and for a limited number of larger, full scale commercial performances.
+The bandstand will also be available for other events during the week and for a limited number of larger, full scale commercial performances.

 Next steps